 Last month, during the Meeting of Presidents of South America 2019, developments were made between Argentina and Chile’s trade relationship.
-The Chilean president, Sebastián Piñera received Argentinian president, Mauricio Macri, to celebrate the approval of the Agreement of Economic Complementation that exists between MERCOSUR countries and Chile.
-The new free trade agreement, named Protocol 61, will complement this existing agreement as well as the double taxation agreement completed in 2016.
+The Chilean president, Sebastián Piñera, received Argentinian president, Mauricio Macri, to celebrate the approval of the Agreement of Economic Complementation that exists between MERCOSUR countries and Chile.
+The new free trade agreement, named Protocol 61, will complement this existing agreement and the double taxation agreement completed in 2016.

-The aim of the agreement is to promote and expand bilateral trade between the countries, covering goods, services and investments.
+The agreement aims to promote and expand bilateral trade between the countries, covering goods, services, and investments.
 Improved regulations and standards will provide legal certainty to importers and exporters.
 A chapter also includes the ability for SMEs to participate in public contract tenders.
 However, it deals with more than just tariffs and import duties.
-It includes new regulations on labor laws and the environment.
-The agreement looks to deregulate and liberalize a whole range of economic activities including e-commerce between Chile and Argentina, making trade easier than ever.
+It has new regulations on labor laws and the environment.
+The agreement looks to deregulate and liberalize a whole range of economic activities, including e-commerce between Chile and Argentina, making trade more accessible than ever.

-There is a specific chapter in the trade agreement focused on gender and trade.
+A specific chapter in the trade agreement focused on gender and trade.
 The objective is to boost the participation of both men and women in trade.
-This chapter also focusses on the economic empowerment of women.
-The free trade agreement proposes to increase female participation rates in both economies which contributes to sustainable economic development.
+This chapter also focuses on the economic empowerment of women.
+The free trade agreement proposes to increase female participation rates in both economies, which contributes to sustainable economic development.